Best Food Sources for Every Vitamin and Mineral

 Food-First Nutrition: Why It Matters

 Supplements have their place, but food is your best source of micronutrients.
-Real foods come with fiber, antioxidants, and other compounds that work synergistically with vitamins and minerals.
-Your body also absorbs nutrients from food more efficiently than from pills in many cases—a concept called bioavailability.
-For example, beta-carotene (the plant form of Vitamin A) is absorbed better when eaten with fat, and your body can regulate how much it converts to retinol based on your needs.
-Supplements can't replicate this nuanced interaction.
+Real foods come packed with fiber, antioxidants, and other compounds that work together with vitamins and minerals.
+Your body also absorbs nutrients from food more efficiently than from pills in many cases—that's called bioavailability.
+Beta-carotene (the plant form of Vitamin A), for example, absorbs better when you eat it with fat, and your body can regulate how much it converts to retinol based on what you actually need.
+A pill can't replicate that kind of nuance.

-The exception: some nutrients are genuinely hard to get from food alone.
-Vitamin B12 doesn't occur naturally in plant foods, so vegans must supplement.
-Vitamin D is scarce in most foods except fatty fish, so people in northern climates might benefit from supplementation in winter.
-But for most vitamins and minerals, eating the right foods makes supplementation unnecessary.
+The exceptions: some nutrients are genuinely hard to get from food alone.
+Vitamin B12 doesn't occur naturally in plant foods, so vegans need to supplement.
+Vitamin D is scarce in most foods except fatty fish, so if you live in a northern climate, supplementing in winter often makes sense.
+But for most vitamins and minerals, eating the right foods is enough.

 Vitamin A: The Eyes and Immune System Nutrient

-Vitamin A exists in two forms: preformed retinol (from animal products, your body uses it directly) and beta-carotene (from plant foods, your body converts it to retinol as needed).
-Both matter, but preformed retinol is more bioavailable.
-The richest sources are organ meats—particularly beef liver, which contains an astounding 6,582 micrograms per 100 grams, nearly 10 times your daily need in a small serving.
+Vitamin A comes in two forms: preformed retinol (from animal products—your body uses it directly) and beta-carotene (from plant foods—your body converts it to retinol as needed).
+Both count, but preformed retinol is more bioavailable.
+The richest sources are organ meats, especially beef liver, which packs a stunning 6,582 micrograms per 100 grams.
+That's nearly 10 times your daily need in one small serving.

 Top Vitamin A Sources: